MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Experiments

-\paragraph{Real-World Data} We use two datasets of de-identified health records from intensive care units (ICU): eICU \cite{pollard2018eicu} and MIMIC-IV~\cite{johnson2023mimic}.
-Our study focuses on evaluating the effectiveness of Glucocorticoids in treating sepsis patients in the ICU.
-The treated group ($A = 1$) consists of patients who received an initial Glucocorticoids dose of 160mg within 10 hours before to 24 hours after ICU admission.
+\paragraph{Datasets} We evaluate MOSIC on synthetic and real-world datasets: \begin{enumerate}[noitemsep, topsep=0pt, leftmargin=2em] \item We generate synthetic data following a procedure adapted from \citet{assaad2021counterfactual} (details in Appendix C.2).
+We introduce an \emph{imbalance parameter} $\tilde{\omega} \geq 0$ to determine the strength of confounding bias.
+In particular, we generated two datasets of size $n=5{,}000$ with $d=10$ covariates and the continuous outcome $Y$: (1) one with no confounding bias ($\tilde{\omega} = 0$) and (2) one with high confounding bias ($\tilde{\omega} = 5$). \item We use two de-identified datasets from intensive care units (ICU): The eICU dataset ($n=13{,}361$, $d=23$ covariates)~\citep{pollard2018eicu} and the MIMIC-IV ($n=6{,}516$, same covariates)~\citep{johnson2023mimic}.
+In both datasets, treated patients ($A = 1$) received an initial Glucocorticoids dose of 160mg within 10 hours before to 24 hours after ICU admission.
 The outcome $Y$ represents 7-day survival, with $Y=1$ indicating survival and $Y=0$ otherwise.
-The input $\boldsymbol{X}$ contains baseline covariates, including lab test results, vital signs, and sequential organ failure assessment (SOFA) scores \cite{vincent1996sofa}.
+The covariates $\bm{X}$ include lab test results, vital signs, and sequential organ failure assessment (SOFA) scores~\citep{vincent1996sofa}. \end{enumerate}